-If you've recently built your wood fence, you'll want to let it season for three to four weeks before applying paint or stain.
+If you've recently built your wood privacy fence, you'll want to let it dry before painting or staining.
 Moisture in unseasoned wood can cause warping, and paint adhesion will also suffer.
 Wait for dry weather and begin painting in the early morning before the sun heats the wood.
 Wood that’s hot can cause the paint solvent to evaporate quickly, resulting in cracks and other defects.

 Professional painters call the process of scraping, cleaning and masking for paint jobs “prepping.”
-Whenever you use a sprayer, prepping should involve drop cloths to protect surrounding vegetation, sidewalks and landscape features.
+Whenever you use a paint sprayer for painting a fence, prepping should involve drop cloths to protect surrounding vegetation, sidewalks and landscape features.
 Don't forget to put a drop cloth immediately under the section of the fence you're painting to catch drips.
-If your fence has been previously painted, prepping also includes scraping off all peeling or chipping paint.
-A power washer gets this job done quickly and efficiently -- just remember to let the fence thoroughly dry before applying paint.
+If your picket fence has been previously painted, prepping also includes scraping off all peeling or chipping paint.
+Use a counter brush to remove any dust, cobwebs or debris from the wood surface and trellis work.
+A power washer can also get the job done quickly and efficiently -- just remember to let the fence thoroughly dry before applying paint.
 If the fence needs repairs, it's better to do these before you paint so you can hide any new screws or wood filler.

-Unless you're painting a small fence section, you'll save money by buying paint in five-gallon buckets and using a FLEXiO 990.
+Unless you're painting a small fence section, you'll save money by buying paint in five-gallon buckets and using a Wagner Control Pro 130.
 It is quick to set up the sprayer and get it primed for painting.
-The sprayer pump attaches to the five-gallon bucket, and you can move both at the same time as you progress along the fence line.
+Pour the stain or paint in to the sprayer and you can use the spray gun to move down the fence while the unit sits on the ground.
 Adjust the nozzle to give broad coverage while still affording you the ability to focus in corners and crevices.
-All FLEXiO sprayers come with nozzles you can adjust as needed -- an advantage over conventional airless sprayers.

 Step 3 - Spraying Technique